 In 2011 Jenny met Sarah Mitchell, one of her close friends and co-designers at a house party.
 Sarah was sitting in the far corner of the living room, perched on the arm of a dishevelled sofa while sewing tiny flowers onto espadrille sandals.
 The pair fell into a deep conversation about their love for quirky prints and upcycling clothing.
 Upon graduating from uni in 2013 their overactive imaginations and zeal for storytelling guided them to start exploring narrative themes together through the mediums of print and garment design and photography.
 In 2014 they tried their hand at selling their creations online and Cosmic Drifters was born!

-For several years the brand existed as a part time venture run by Jenny with help from Sarah and other friends, initially from a two metre square unit in a dilapidated warehouse and later out of her spare room (aka the cupboard under the stairs) but in December 2018 she decided to take a risk and launch a crowdfunding campaign via Kickstarter with the aim of growing her business.
+For several years the brand existed as a part time venture run by Jenny with help from Sarah and other friends, initially from a two metre square unit in a dilapidated warehouse and later out of her tiny spare room (aka the cupboard under the stairs) but in December 2018 she decided to take a risk and launch a crowdfunding campaign via Kickstarter with the aim of growing her business.
 Jenny’s Kickstarter was a huge success and exceeded her target income by 150%!

 This brings us to the latest exciting chapter in the Cosmic Drifters story!